20Cuneyt10/Hand-Gesture-Drawing-Tool/README.md

 The lines are color-coded: green for your left hand and red for your right hand.
 To clear the drawing, you can make a fist with either hand.
 The code includes smoothing to make the drawn lines appear more fluid and natural.
 You can mess with the touch_treshold for the distance between the two fingers to do the drawing or mess with the smoothing alpha for faster tracking.
 Also the program closes when you put your hands to your head.
 # Requirements

-You will need a python 3.8 or newer python installation and use "pip install pygame opencv-python mediapipe" in the commandline
+You will need a python 3.8 or newer python installation and use "pip install pygame opencv-python mediapipe" in the terminal.